Mahesh-Kotakonda/multi-cloud-cost-and-service-status-dashboard/docs/ci-cd/README.md

 # ⚙️ CI/CD + DevSecOps

 This project uses **GitHub Actions workflows** for application and infrastructure automation, along with **DevSecOps tools** for code quality and security scanning.
+It provides **end-to-end traceability** of application and infrastructure changes, with gates for **security, quality, and compliance**.

 ---